mobileink/doc.HoTT/README.md

 ### Content

-* add language-specific examples to section Type Theory (HoTT ch.
-1)
+* add language-specific examples to HoTT ch.
+1.

 * explicate philosophical foundations of type theory.
 Martin-Lof was
 specific: his original motivation was "solely philosophical".
 To some